studydefi/studydefi.com/content/blog/how-to-integrate-with-mainnet-protocols/index.md

 > How do we even begin to start interacting with existing Mainnet dapps?

-Ideally, we would like to fork off the current mainnet state into a sandboxed environment, and develop/test our smart contracts from there.
-The emphasis on forking off the mainnet state it provides a couple key features:
+Ideally, we would like to fork off the current Mainnet state into a sandboxed environment, and develop/test our smart contracts from there.
+The reason this is important is because it provides a few essential benefits:

 1. Liquidity automatically configured on other DeFi procotols e.g. Aave/Compound/Compound.
 2. You're almost guaranteed every major procotol will be deployed on mainnet.